MicrosoftDocs/power-platform/power-platform/sap/roles-guidance/governance-administrator.md

 ---
 title: Governance Administrator
-description: The Power Platform enables goverance administartors to ensure secure and efficient use of the integration of SAP and Power Platform applications.
-This guide describes features and practices to support security and effecient building of power platform applications integrated with SAP.
+description: Power Platform enables governance administrators to ensure secure and efficient use of integrated Power Platform and SAP applications.
+This article describes features and practices to support security and efficient building of Power Platform applications integrated with SAP.
 author: edlehman
 ms.author: edleh
 contributors: